andrefaria24/tfe-hvd-setup/README.md

-# Terraform Enterprise HVD Setup
+# Terraform Enterprise Setup Using HashiCorp Validated Designs (HVD)

 This repository provides Terraform configurations to deploy Terraform Enterprise (TFE) using the HashiCorp Validated Design (HVD) module.
 It supports single-region (primary only) and multi-region (primary + DR) deployments, with a documented DR failover procedure.